 Recommended for Best Restaurants because: Etto is one of the more forward-thinking new fine dining venues in the city.

-Emily's expert tip: Get the red wine prunes and forget everything you think you know about prunes.
+Local Expert tip: Get the red wine prunes and forget everything you think you know about prunes.

 Drury Buildings is one of the newest additions to this list, popping up on the ever-changing Drury Street at the end of 2013 and now representing one of its strongest offerings.
 The colourful outdoor facade contains a nicely crafted interior, with an outdoor courtyard and ground level bar.
 The real magic happens on the first floor though, with more understated but modern d�cor and an excellent menu that riffs on Italian cooking.
 Some highlights include Wicklow venison with salted ricotta or scialatelli pasta with Dublin Bay Prawns.
 There are also pre-theatre menus available if you're planning on popping around to the Gaiety or the Olympia for after-dinner entertainment.